mDuo13/xrpl-dev-portal/content/tutorials/build-apps/build-a-desktop-wallet-in-python.md

 {{ include_code("_code-samples/build-a-desktop-wallet/py/3_account.py", language="py", start_with="async def watch_xrpl", end_before="async def on_connected") }}

 The newly renamed `watch_xrpl_account()` method now takes an address and optional wallet and saves them for later.
 (The GUI thread provides these based on user input.)
-This method also adds a new case for [transaction stream messages](subscribe.html#transaction-streams).
-When it sees a new transaction, the worker does not yet do anything with the transaction itself, but it uses that as a trigger to get the account's latest XRP balance and other info using the [account_info method][].
+This method also adds a new case for [transaction stream messages](../../references/http-websocket-apis/public-api-methods/subscription-methods/subscribe.md#transaction-streams).
+When it sees a new transaction, the worker does not yet do anything with the transaction itself, but it uses that as a trigger to get the account's latest XRP balance and other info using the [account_info method](../../references/http-websocket-apis/public-api-methods/account-methods/account_info.md).
 When _that_ response arrives, the worker passes the account data to the GUI for display.

 Still in the `XRPLMonitorThread` class, update the `on_connected()` method as follows: